Haarlemmermeer: Economy

 Four airlines, TUI fly Netherlands, KLM Cityhopper, Martinair, and Transavia have their headquarters on the grounds of Schiphol Airport in Haarlemmermeer.
 The airline alliance SkyTeam has its offices in the World Trade Center Schiphol building on the grounds of Schiphol Airport.
 Schiphol Group, which operates the airport, has its head office on the airport property.
 Iran Air has its Netherlands sales office in the World Trade Center building.
 Nippon Cargo Airlines has its Europe regional offices there as well.
 Corendon Dutch Airlines has its head office in Lijnden, Haarlemmermeer.
 Lijnden also has the Amsterdam branch office of Corendon Airlines.

 Also, the international organization representing air navigation service providers (air traffic controllers), Civil Air Navigation Services Organisation (CANSO) has its headquarters in Schiphol Airport.

 At one time KLM had its head office on the grounds of Schiphol Airport.
 Its current head office in Amstelveen had a scheduled completion at the end of 1970.
 When Air Holland existed, its head office was in Oude Meer, Haarlemmermeer.
 At one time NLM CityHopper had its head office at the airport.

 Transportation

 Roadways

 One of the busiest freeways in the Netherlands, the A4 from Amsterdam to Den Haag, crosses right through Haarlemmermeer.
 Other freeways are the A5, from Hoofddorp to Amsterdam Sloterdijk, A9 from Alkmaar to Diemen and the A44, from Nieuw-Vennep to Wassenaar.

 Calatrava bridges

-In the presence of HM Queen Beatrix in 2004 three bridges designed by the Spanish architect Santiago Calatrava were opened.
+In the presence of HM Queen Beatrix, in 2004 three bridges designed by the Spanish architect Santiago Calatrava were opened.
 The bridges span the main canal of the Haarlemmermeer and are named after three string instruments; Harp, Cittern, and Lute.

-Unfortunately, in 2006 two of those bridges' structures already displayed clear signs of corrosion.
-All the bridges are currently being repaired.
+In 2006 two of those bridges' structures already displayed clear signs of corrosion, and had to be repaired.

 Aviation

-Amsterdam Airport Schiphol, the principal international airport of the Netherlands is also situated in Haarlemmermeer.
-Its destinations are worldwide.
+Amsterdam Airport Schiphol, the principal international airport of the Netherlands, is also situated in Haarlemmermeer.